JEBX5/Personal/README.md

-Projects undertaken to test Python ability:
+Projects undertaken to showcase Python ability:

 finance_calculator.py hase two functions:
 1. Allows a user to calculate the savings interest on an investment sum, using either simple or compound interest